6. Multiplicative Functionals#

 We start with a factorization of a stochastic discount factor process as given in Theorem 6.1.

-This looks like an additive decomposition of the type analyzed in Chapter Processes with Markovian increments, it is different.
+This looks like an additive decomposition of the type analyzed in Chapter Processes with Markovian increments, but it is actually different.
 While \(L^s\) is a multiplicative martingale, \(\log L^s\) is typically a super martingale, but not a martingale.
 This leads us to write the additive decomposition as:

 Compute the corresponding yield by taking \(1/t\) times minus the logarithm: